 Civil unrest and political tension

-Demonstrations and strikes can disrupt traffic and public transport services, including air and train services.
-Some demonstrations held close to tourist areas in large cities such as Madrid, Barcelona and Valencia have resulted in clashes with police.
-Be especially alert In Catalonia following the vote regarding Catalan independence on 1 October 2017.
+Demonstrations and strikes can disrupt traffic and transport services, including air and rail.
+Some demonstrations held close to tourist areas in large cities have resulted in clashes with police.

 - Avoid protest, demonstrations and strikes as they can turn violent.